c3lang/c3-web/src/content/docs/references/docs/anyinterfaces.md

 will create an `any` pointing to `ptr` and with typeid `type`.

-Since the runtime `typeid` is available, we can query for any runtime `typeid` property available at runtime, for example the size, e.g. `my_any.typeid.sizeof`.
+Since the runtime `typeid` is available, we can query for any runtime `typeid` property available at runtime, for example the size, e.g. `my_any.type.sizeof`.
 This allows us to do a lot of work on with the enclosed data without knowing the details of its type.

 For example, this would make a copy of the data and place it in the variable `any_copy`: